zhaowei0566/zhaowei0566/README.md

     Aeroelasticitiy;

-I have shared some of my research code in the GitHub, feel free to shoot me an email if you have any questions.
+Feel free to shoot me an email if you have any questions.

 📫 weizhao(at)vt.edu / zhaowei0566(at)outlook.com